 Your university experience doesn’t only shape your career, but also your friendships, lifestyle and personal growth.
-Whether you’re a high school student looking ahead or a parent helping your child plan their future, picking the right uni in Australia is a big deal.
+Whether you’re a high school student looking ahead or a parent helping your child plan their future, picking the right university in Australia is a big deal.

-1. Start with your interests and career goals
+Start with your Interests and Career Goals

 - Are you aiming for a specific career like medicine, law or engineering?